bassyboi/Tornado-ground-scoring/README.md

   the event timestamp, hazard type, and coordinates.
 When enabled, the pipeline loads the catalog, keeps events that intersect the AOI (with an optional distance buffer) within the specified post-event window, exports them to GeoJSON, and aborts early when no qualifying storm days are found.
 Add the optional `auto_backfill_*` keys to slide the post-event window forward or backward (e.g., for backfilling newly reported storms) until qualifying events are discovered.
+Set `auto_backfill_max_days: auto` to let the filter expand as far as the catalog contains qualifying events.
 The storm filter can also auto-scrape NOAA/IEM Local Storm Reports so the catalog stays fresh without manual downloads.

 ### Storm-filter workflow